Internship Best Practice - Employer Information

 • Responsiveness to constructive feedback

-• Commitment to the Internship Office programmes, participating for a minimum of 3 years for the Summer Internship Programme, or 3 terms for the Micro and Crankstart Programme.
+• Commitment to the Internship Office programmes, participating for a minimum of 3 consecutive years for the Summer Internship Programme, or 3 terms for the Micro and Crankstart Programme.

-Employers who receive the award are considered first refusal for any potential funding opportunities (if eligible) and receive a gold standard internship partner logo.
+Employers who receive the award are considered first for any potential funding opportunities (if eligible) and receive a gold standard internship partner logo.

 The Oxford Employer Engagement Network